nimiq/qr-scanner/README.md

 As an optional second parameter a region defined by `x`, `y`, `width` and `height` can be specified to which the search for a QR code should be restricted.
 By default, the region spans the whole image.

-As an optional third parameter a manually created QR scanner worker instance to be reused can be specified.
+As an optional third parameter a manually created QR scanner engine instance to be reused can be specified.
 This improves performance if you're scanning a lot of images.
-A worker can be manually created via `new Worker(QrScanner.WORKER_PATH)`.
-By default, no worker is reused for single image scanning.
+An engine can be manually created via `QrScanner.createQrEngine(QrScanner.WORKER_PATH)` (async).
+By default, no engine is reused for single image scanning.

 As an optional fourth parameter a manually created canvas to be reused can be specified.
 This improves performance if you're scanning a lot of images.
 A canvas can be manually created via a `<canvas>` tag in your markup or `document.createElement('canvas')`.
 By default, no canvas is reused for single image scanning.